reisenberger/architecture-center/docs/guide/design-principles/design-for-operations.md

 - Incident response
 - Security auditing

-Design an application so that the operations team has the tools they need.
-Robust logging and tracing are particularly important.
-Involve the operations team in design and planning.
+Robust logging and tracing are particularly important in cloud applications.
+Involve the operations team in design and planning, to ensure the application gives them the data and insight thay need to be successful.

-## Recommendations
+## Examples

 **Make all things observable**.
 Once a solution is deployed and running, logs and traces are your primary insight into the system. *Tracing* records a path through the system, and is useful to pinpoint bottlenecks, performance issues, and failure points. *Logging* captures individual events such as application state changes, errors, and exceptions.
 Log in production, or else you lose insight at the very times when you need it the most.